 Mitral insufficiency - possibly secondary to the distortion of the mitral apparatus due to the LV hypertrophy.
 One may also appreciate some degree of RV hypertrophy.

-LV inflow CW-Doppler with some Dagger-Shape negative signal obtained from the ejection phase towards the LVOT, outlining intra-cavitary acceleration and dynamic obstruction.
+LV inflow CW-Doppler with some Dagger-Shaped negative signal obtained from the ejection phase towards the LVOT, outlining intra-cavitary acceleration and dynamic obstruction.

 Biventricular hypertrophy appreciated in diastole.